Clinical Psychologists

 Practice Description:

-As a practicing clinical psychologist for more than twenty years, I have worked in college counseling centers, hospitals, and private group practices.
-Over the years I have refined my clinical specialties to include eating disorders, couples therapy, and depression and other mood disorders.
-Being a military spouse, I have a special interest in working with military families as well.
+In my 30-year career as a clinical psychologist, I have practiced in college counseling centers, hospitals, and private group practices.
+I treat both adolescents and adults with a variety of concerns.
+My clinical interests and specialties include eating disorders, couples therapy, and mood disorders.
+As a military spouse, I also have a special interest in working with military families.

 CATHLEEN A. REA, Ph.D.